mitodl/handbook/openedx/MITx-edx-integration-tutor.md

 ## Create an access token to use with MIT Application management commands

+1. Create a service worker for the MIT Application.
+Remember the password.

+       tutor dev do createuser --staff mit_Application_serviceworker service@mitx.odl.local

-1. In a private window, log in with the service account you created in the "Prerequisite" step above.
+2. In a private window, log in with the service account you created in step 1.
 This will generate an access token for the service user.
-2. Go to [`http://local.openedx.io:8000/admin/oauth2_provider/accesstoken/`](http://local.openedx.io:8000/admin/oauth2_provider/accesstoken/) and verify that the access token has been generated for the service worker account.
+3. Go to [`http://local.openedx.io:8000/admin/oauth2_provider/accesstoken/`](http://local.openedx.io:8000/admin/oauth2_provider/accesstoken/) and verify that the access token has been generated for the service worker account.
-3. Modify the `Expires` date to a date in the future and save the changes.
+4. Modify the `Expires` date to a date in the future and save the changes.

 ## MIT Application Setup